Things to Do

 Visa and passport requirements?

-For visitors from Great Britain, the Common Travel Area will continue after the end of the transition period on 31 December 2020 regardless of the type of UK-EU arrangement that is finalised.
-This is an agreement which has been in place since 1923 that allows British and Irish citizens to travel between the two islands without a passport and without visa restrictions.
-However, some carriers may still require a passport as valid photo-ID so always check with your travel provider.
+For visitors from Great Britain, the Common Travel Area ensures that British and Irish citizens can travel between the two islands without a passport or visa restrictions.
+Note, however, that some carriers may still require a passport as valid photo-ID, so always check with your travel provider.

-If I travel from GB to Northern Ireland, will I need a separate visa and/or additional passport requirements to travel from Republic of Ireland to Northern Ireland?
+If I travel from GB to Northern Ireland, will I need a separate visa and/or additional passport requirements to travel from Northern Ireland to the Republic of Ireland?

-British citizens will continue to enjoy the right to travel between UK and the Republic of Ireland.
-There will be no requirements for separate visas or additional passport requirements.
+British citizens will continue to enjoy the right to travel between UK and the Republic of Ireland without the need for a visa or additional passport requirements.
 For further information please see Gov.uk.
-There are no requirements for passport controls in operation for Irish and British citizens travelling between Ireland and the UK and there will be no change to this after the end of the transition period.
-However, it is the case that many air and sea carriers require some form of identification and some carriers regard a passport as the only valid identification.
+There are no requirements for passport controls in operation for Irish and British citizens travelling between Ireland and the UK.
+However, all air and sea carriers require some form of identification, with many regarding a passport as the only valid identification.

 Immigration authorities may also require valid official photo-identification, which shows nationality.
-Therefore, check passport is valid and in date.
+Therefore, visitors should check that their passport is valid and in date.
 For journeys on the island of Ireland, British and Irish citizens do not require any travel documents when crossing the land border.
-Non-EEA nationals should be in possession of a valid travel document and, if required, an Irish entry visa or transit visa for Republic of Ireland visit here for more information.
+Non-EEA nationals should be in possession of a valid travel document and, if required, an Irish entry visa or transit visa for Republic of Ireland.
+Visit here for more information.

-Will visitors need a separate visa and/or additional passport requirements if travelling between both jurisdictions (Republic of Ireland and Northern Ireland)?
+Will visitors need a separate visa and/or additional passport requirements if travelling between both jurisdictions - that is the Republic of Ireland and Northern Ireland?

 British citizens will continue to enjoy the right to travel between Northern Ireland and the Republic of Ireland.
 There will be no requirements for separate visas or additional passport requirements.
 For further information please see Gov.uk

-Will there be delays crossing the border between Northern Ireland (NI) & the Republic of Ireland (ROI)?
-How much time will it take a group of 15+ to cross the border?
+Will there be delays crossing the border between Northern Ireland and the Republic of Ireland?

-Will visitors travelling by coach have to change coaches crossing the border from Republic Of Ireland into Northern Ireland and vice versa?
+Will visitors travelling by coach have to change coaches crossing the border from the Republic of Ireland into Northern Ireland and vice versa?

 Visitors travelling by coach will not have to change coaches crossing the border between Northern Ireland and the Republic of Ireland or crossing the border between the Republic of Ireland and Northern Ireland.

 As long as drivers have appropriate licencing and insurance documentation, they will be able to drive in both Northern Ireland and the Republic of Ireland.
-This includes a Green card requirement for driving from Northern Ireland to Republic of Ireland.
 For more information visit Gov.uk

-Will visitors need to have additional/separate insurance policies for travel between the Republic of Ireland and Northern Ireland?
-Or between GB and Republic of Ireland?
+Will visitors need to have additional/separate insurance policies for travel between the Republic of Ireland and Northern Ireland, or between GB and the Republic of Ireland?

 Visitors should always get appropriate travel insurance with healthcare cover before they travel abroad.
-Visitors should consult with their insurance provider before travelling.
+Visitors are advised to consult with their insurance provider before travelling.

-Will a UK licence be valid for travel in the Republic of Ireland & will an EU licence be valid for travel in Northern Ireland?
+Will a UK licence be valid for travel in the Republic of Ireland?

 Will visitors need additional/separate vehicle insurance if driving in the Republic of Ireland and Northern Ireland, and if travelling between both jurisdictions?